bbaransahin/pronuncify/README.md

-The backend uses the [faster-whisper](https://github.com/guillaumekln/faster-whisper) `base.en` model locally, so no OpenAI API key is required.
+The backend uses the [faster-whisper](https://github.com/guillaumekln/faster-whisper) `base.en` model locally.
+If you provide an `OPENAI_API_KEY` environment variable, the "New Sentence" button will request a fresh practice sentence from the GPT-3.5 API.
+If the key is absent, sentences are loaded from `static/sentences.txt`.

 ## Logging